Understanding the leg press to squat conversion can help you decide which weight to try when moving from one exercise to another.1

 Math is the main reason for the disparity between leg press and squatting weights.
 However, that’s simple to calculate and resolve.
 The differences between the leg press and squat are the main reason that there’s no instant, perfect conversion between the two exercises.

-Nonetheless, the leg press to squat conversion method still offers useful insight.
+Nonetheless, the leg press weight to squat weight conversion method still offers useful insight.
 The remaining difference is mostly technique and conditioning, which means that a person can reach their squat conversion weight fairly quickly with proper training.

 When W equals weight, A equals angle and M equals mass, it’s possible to calculate the real force being pushed with the formula W x sin(A) = M. This may sound complex, but it’s not too bad if you’d like an estimation on what to squat after leg press – if not, you’ll just have to wing it.